UPenn releases surprising report on 9/11 rescue dogs and their causes of death

 What became of the fluffy, dusty search-and-rescue dogs of 9/11, seen sniffing smoldering mounds of rubble?
 Turns out that they did not share the disease–laden fates of many 9/11 rescue workers.

 In the weeks following attacks of September 11, 2001, veterinarians at the University of Pennsylvania launched an in-depth study tracking the health, longevity, and causes of death of 95 search-and-rescue dogs deployed at the World Trade Center, Pentagon, and a debris-sorting site.
 The dogs’ health was compared to that of 55 search-and-rescue dogs who had not worked on 9/11.
-The expansive study included annual medical exams (including chest x-rays and blood work), as well as post-mortem organ tissue samples of 63 dogs.
+The expansive study included annual medical exams (including chest x-rays and blood work), as well as postmortem organ tissue samples of 63 dogs.

 The results surprised the researchers.
 “Honestly, this was not what we expected,” says co-author Cynthia Otto, who directs the Working Dog Center at the University of Pennsylvania School of Veterinary Medicine.
 Otto herself worked at Ground Zero, and had heard unsubstantiated rumors about the deaths of Oklahoma City bombing search-and-rescue dogs.
 “We anticipated that the dogs would be the canary in the coal mine for the human first responders since dogs age faster than humans and didn’t have any of the protective equipment.”